0xGusta/JDBmonad/README.md

 ## Smart Contract

-The logic of the Monanimal Game is encapsulated in two main smart contracts deployed on the Monad Testnet:

 * **MonanimalGame.sol**: This is the core contract of the game.
 It is responsible for managing betting rounds, storing bets, interacting with the Pyth oracle to obtain a random number, calculating the winners, and distributing the prizes.

 ## How to Run Locally